 - Offering students control within the context of mandated curricula

 There are many ways you might explore this resource.
 Concise and teacher-friendly, this book makes a great summer read.
 You might consider reading it with a few colleagues in a book group and try some group planning for the fall.
 Andy and I also each offer customized professional development on this (and many other) topics.
 Connect with Andy at email@example.com or visit his website.
-You can connect with me through my site, and more specifically, check out my PD page about this topic.
+You can connect with me through my website.